John Sparkman: Later elections

 In 1960, Sparkman defeated the Republican Julian E. Elgin of Montgomery, who received 164,868 votes (29.8 percent) in the Senate contest.
 Six years later, Elgin ran again against Sparkman as an Independent but polled few votes.
 In 1966, Sparkman defeated another Republican, John Grenier, the former state GOP chairman and an attorney from Birmingham, who polled 39 percent of the vote.

 Initially, Grenier had planned to run for governor in 1966, and James D. Martin was poised to oppose Sparkman, as Martin had four years earlier against Sparkman's colleague, J. Lister Hill.
 However, The New York Times predicted toppling the "tight one-party oligarchy" would be a herculean task.
 Though Sparkman trailed in some polls, The Times speculated that he would rebound because Alabamians were accustomed to voting straight Democratic tickets.

 In his last Senate race in 1972, Sparkman easily defeated President Nixon's former postmaster general, the Republican businessman Winton M. Blount of Montgomery, originally from Union Springs.
-Blount, running without a specific endorsement from President Nixon, first had to dispatch intraparty Republican rivals James D. Martin, former member of the United States House of Representatives representing Alabama, and Alabama State Representative Bert Nettles.
+Blount, running without a specific endorsement from President Nixon, first had to dispatch intraparty Republican rivals Martin and Alabama State Representative Bert Nettles.

 On October 30, 1977, Sparkman became the longest-serving senator in the history of Alabama.
 This record was later surpassed by Richard Shelby in 2019.